shines in the sheltered harbour water

 Main Threats

 None significant.
-This species is common and widespread in clear, sheltered waters.
-Localised threats include coastal development, pollution, sedimentation from land clearance, and climate change affecting water temperature and clarity.
+Common and widespread in clear sheltered waters.
+Localised threats include coastal development pollution sedimentation and climate change affecting temperature.

 Population

 Not Threatened.
-Iridescent red algae is common on rocky reefs throughout New Zealand, particularly in sheltered locations with clear water.
-It is often found growing on vertical rock faces and under overhangs, where the light is low but the water flow is steady.
+Common on rocky reefs throughout New Zealand particularly in sheltered locations with clear water.
+Often found on vertical rock faces and under overhangs.

 Conservation Status